 What if someone hacks into your password manager’s vault?
 If you pick a great vault password, the odds of this are low.
 But when you have all your eggs in one basket, you want to ensure that basket stays safe.
 That’s what led me to the YubiKey 5 series hardware keys.

 When you use a YubiKey with a password manager, the manager encrypts your vault twice, once with your vault password and again with a secret it gets from the YubiKey.
 For convenience, I’m using two models of YubiKey.
 I use YubiKey 5 Nano with my PC and Mac.
 Meanwhile, YubiKey 5 NFC stays on my keyring for use with my phone.
 The latter should work with an iPhone 7 or newer, as well as an Android phone with NFC (near field communication).

 David Powell has written software or led engineering teams for 35 years.
 He enjoys work, vegan fine dining, cycling and travel with his spouse.
-His previous article for HumbleDollar was Playing Defense.
+His previous article was Playing Defense.